 Become familiar with our CONDUCT EXPECTATIONS before visiting.

 Save a trip!
-Often the fastest way to borrow: request and pick up circulating Law Library materials at your local library via MaineCat or through your local public library's interlibrary loan service.
+Often the fastest way to borrow is to request and pick up circulating Law Library materials at your local library via MaineCat or through your local public library's interlibrary loan service.
 Use your local public library account number.
 As an example, here's Portland Public Library's Interlibrary Loan Service.

 Street parking is available surrounding the law school.
 The parking lot is limited to Faculty and Staff with proper decals.
-It does however have a few metered spots for law school guests.
+Metered parking is no longer available.

 Maine Law's faculty, students, and staff are unable to provide legal advice or do legal research for patrons.